Capital (Iranian TV series)

 Paytakht (پایتخت, lit.
 'Capital') is an Iranian TV series directed by Siroos Moghaddam and produced by Elham Ghafouri. portraying the life of a Mazandarani family in Aliabad village.

 The series ran for seven seasons and one hundred twenty-two episodes over the course of fourteen years (2011–2025) premiering during each Nowruz, the Persian New Year, with the exception of Paytakht 4 that began in the Ramazan of 2015.
 The comedy series is directed by Siroos Moghaddam, and Mohsen Tanabandeh is the creator and the main actor of this series.
 His appearance is completed with a mustache and curly hair.
 Naghi is known for his strong sense of honor and his dedication to family.
 Picture World magazine has recognized the role of Naghi Mamouli as one of the top 100 enduring roles in the history of Iranian cinema and television.

 Plot

 Paytakht Season 1 (2011)

 A rural family from Aliabad village in Mazandaran province are planning to move to Tehran, the capital city of Iran.
 After arriving, they find the landlord of the home laying dead in his bed.
 The legal problems of inheriting the landlord's properties make Naghi Mamouli (Mohsen Tanabandeh) and his family unable to settle at their new home.
-According to high expenses in Tehran, they run out of the money very soon, so they decided to live in Arastou's truck which carries their whole furniture and stuffs.
+According to high expenses in Tehran, they run out of the money very soon, so they decided to live in Arastou's truck which carries all their furniture and belongings.
 During this time, they get involved in various adventures.
 Shortly after settling into their new home in Tehran they find out that their house will be demolished to make a new road.
 The family figures out that Tehran is not a suitable place for them to live so they decide to return to Aliabad village.